-MONEY

-- Be sure to call your bank and put a travel notice on your debit AND credit cards.
-Otherwise, purchases and withdrawals may be declined due to suspected fraud.
-Learn of any charges or fees that may apply for using the card overseas. - Former students recommend carrying some cash and your credit or debit card. - "You will use more cash than you think.
-Many places do not accept debit or credit cards, and constant cash withdrawals can be expensive, so come prepared."
+MONEY • Be sure to call your bank and put a travel notice on your debit AND credit cards.
+Otherwise, purchases and withdrawals may be declined due to suspected fraud Learn of any charges or fees that may apply for using the card overseas. • Former students recommend carrying some cash and your credit or debit card.
+"You will use more cash than you think.
+Many places do not accept debit or credit cards, and constant cash withdrawals can be expensive, so come prepared." ΡΑCΚΙΝΟ SMART • • A good way to keep a copy of your passport "with you" at all times is to scan your passport and email it to yourself.
+Access to your passport, therefore, will be possible at any computer with internet access.
+Returning students recommend that your carry-on be a backpack rather than a handheld bag if you plan to do any extra traveling and for field trips.
+It can get very hot in Italy, so be sure to have summer clothes.

-PACKING SMART

-- A good way to keep a copy of your passport "with you" at all times is to scan your passport and email it to yourself.
-Access to your passport, therefore, will be possible at any computer with internet access. - Returning students recommend that your carry-on be a backpack rather than a handheld bag if you plan to do any extra traveling and for field trips. - It can get very hot in Italy, so be sure to have summer clothes.
 Occasionally you will get a cool, rainy day, so take along a sweater or a hoodie.

-COURSEWORK

-- You will attend Italian language classes with other international students from Spain, China, Japan, Great Britain, Australia, France, and the USA. - Part of your grade is based on class attendance. - LinguaViva is a bright and clean environment with air conditioning, wifi, a beautiful garden, many classrooms in two buildings, and in a great location just one block from the bus and train station.

-PREPARE YOURSELF

-- The only issue with housing is walking home after dark, especially for females.
-Be sure to travel with other students, especially at night, as Florence is a large city. - In the past, all students were excited and complimentary of their host families, but switches are possible if the situation is unbearable. - If you are ill, talk to the Program Director, as the program has a recommended doctor who will see you and provide treatment or prescriptions. - Supermarkets are great places to pick up snacks or forgotten toiletries.
+COURSE WORK • • • Prepari You will attend Italian language classes with other international students from Spain, China, Japan, Great Britain, Australia, France, and the USA.
+Part of your grade is based on class attendance.
+LinguaViva is a bright and clean environment with air conditioning, wifi, a beautiful garden, many classrooms in two buildings, and in a great location just one block from the bus and train station.
+YOURSELF • • • The only issue with housing is walking home after dark, especially for females.
+Be sure to travel with other students, especially at night, as Florence is a city.
+In the past, all students were excited and complimentary of their host families, but switches are possible if the situation is unbearable.
+If you are ill, talk to the Program Director, as the program has a recommended doctor who will see you and provide treatment or prescriptions.
+Supermarkets are great places to pick up snacks or forgotten toiletries.
 The Central market is a great place to buy a cheap lunch.

-ITALIAN CULTURE

-- Italians are rarely punctual for meetings or appointments, meaning that they usually commence 15 minutes after the scheduled time.
-Italians typically work fewer hours than Americans per day and their schedule is far more flexible. - Italians are less sensitive about personal space as are Americans and you might feel as though they are invading your comfort zone.
+ITALIA N CULTURE • "Not all Italians are punctual for meetings or appointments.
+Do not be offended if someone shows up a little late to an appointment.
+Typically they work fewer hours than Americans per day and their schedule is more flexible.
+Italiana and lass sensitive above a suscept and so as a sus Americana and were

+Italians are less sensitive about personal space as are Americans and you might feel as though they are invading your comfort zone.
 What Americans would feel to be an acceptable distance might seem like you are being cold or distant towards an Italian.
-Also, Italians often touch each other while they are verbally communicating. - In daily life, Italians augment verbal communication by pronounced gesturing and frequent facial expressions in order to add liveliness to speech.
+Also, Italians often touch each other while they are verbally communicating.

+In daily life, Italians augment verbal communication by pronounced gesturing and frequent facial expressions in order to add liveliness to speech.
 Watch for "talking hands" and "flying arms!"